 - charting changes over time, in relation to what your focus has been

 We offer you free aggregated reports for all your Kāhui Ako schools, that look like the reports schools get (What the reports look like) without identifying individual schools, teachers, or principals.
-These reports will be prepared by NZCER staff on request and could include the following.
+These reports will be prepared by NZCER staff on request and could include the following aggregated reports.

-Set 2 – teachers’ responses aggregated across all the schools that have taken part in the Teaching and School Practices Survey Tool
+Set 2 – teachers’ responses only, aggregated across all the schools

 A useful community builder

-The Teaching and School Practices tool offers a Kāhui Ako the opportunity for all its member schools to do something together that is reasonably quick and lets the schools and teachers see themselves on the same page soon after they’ve done the survey.
+The TSP Survey Tool offers a Kāhui Ako the opportunity for all its member schools to do something together that is reasonably quick and lets the schools and teachers see themselves on the same page soon after they’ve done the survey.